 The Standard

 In 6th grade CCSS, students are asked to solve one-step equations with positive whole numbers (6.EE.7).
 Seventh graders are asked to solve two-step equations (including distributing) with rational numbers (7.EE.7).
-And, lastly, 8th graders must be able to solve for multiple variables using their knowledge of systems of equations (8.EE.C).
+Eighth graders are expected to solve equations with rational number coefficients, distributing, and collecting like terms.

 Why the struggle?